 All you need to do to make this pinto beans recipe is combine well-rinsed beans, water to cover, and a bit of salt in a large pot.
 Bring to a boil, then reduce the heat to a strong simmer, and simmer with the lid off for 40-60 minutes.

-The cooking time will depend on whether or not your beans are soaked (more on that below), the age of your beans, and whether your water is soft or hard.
+The cooking time will depend on whether or not your beans are soaked (more on that below), how old your beans are, and whether your water is soft or hard.

 I love cooking dried beans in my Instant Pot.
 The pressure cooker is fast, it's easy, and there's no soaking required.
 All you need to do is combine dried pinto beans, water, and a bit of salt in your Instant Pot, and you're good to go.

-If you prefer really soft beans, for example for making a batch of Bean Burgers, you could cook them for 45 minutes on high pressure.
-If you're looking for a firmer bean, maybe for salads, you could cook them for 40 minutes.
+If you prefer really soft beans, you could cook them for 45 minutes on high pressure.
+If you're looking for a firmer bean, you could cook them for 40 minutes.
 But 42 minutes on high pressure will yield great results every time.
 Please note that these cooking times are for beans that have NOT been soaked ahead of time.

 If you're looking for seasoned, saucy pinto beans that are ready to serve, be sure to check out our recipe for Instant Pot Pinto Beans!